How the NRC is Preparing for AI Technologies in the Nuclear Industry

 International Activities on AI

 The NRC is committed to proactive and collaborative engagement with international regulatory counterparts.
-For AI-related activities, the NRC will continue to engage to continue to engage with international counterparts and multilateral organizations to collaborate in sharing information on the use of AI in regulated activities, conduct cooperative research, and influence the development of international standards and guidance.
+For AI-related activities, the NRC will continue to engage with international counterparts and multilateral organizations to collaborate in sharing information on the use of AI in regulated activities, conduct cooperative research, and influence the development of international standards and guidance.
 The NRC identified international partnerships as a key objective for implementing the AI Strategic Plan.

 The NRC maintains strong relationships with international regulatory and research organizations to learn from their experiences, share its own best practices, and contribute to global nuclear safety.
 The NRC, along with other member states, continues to work with the International Atomic Energy Agency (IAEA) on several technical exchanges on AI.
 The NRC also has several bilateral agreements on AI activities with Canada, France, Germany, and the United Kingdom of Great Britain and Northern Ireland (UK).
 These bilateral relationships include cooperative research and information exchanges on regulatory approaches and best practices on AI.